 Become a transformational leader who champions transformation in organizations and communities through innovative online and classroom experiences.

 - A philosophy of leadership grounded in well-developed biblical, theological, and leadership realities.

 - Growth in one’s personal relationship with God and the development of dispositional qualities necessary for effective ministry.

-- An understanding the social and ethical demands of leadership and developing a life-long plan for personal and professional growth.
+- An understanding of the social and ethical demands of leadership and developing a life-long plan for personal and professional growth.

 - The ability to interpret the rapidly changing culture and to design and implement strategic initiatives to meet today’s challenges.

 - The ability to provide effective leadership within an organizational context and commitment to and skill in leadership development.